Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 * Modified sessions cannot mostly/fully replicate other sessions.
 * Modified sessions must be appropriate.
 It cannot contain phases like red light green light (for example).
 * Modification permissions do not allow you to change session restrictions.
+* The session must be made non-competitive in order to preserve the session leaderboards.

 ---